zetkin/app.zetkin.org/.github/ISSUE_TEMPLATE/zui.md

 The main git branch for the work on the new design system is `undocumented/new-design-system`.
 Unless otherwise instructed, do your work on a new branch branched off from this branch.

-Name your branch `undocumented/zui-name`, ex: `undocumented/zui-button` for a branch where a button component is being made.
+Name your branch `issue-number/zui-name`, ex: `issue-928/zui-button` for a branch where work is done that is documented in the issue with number 928, where a button component is being made.